mdeguzis/Python-finance-buddy/README.md

 pipenv run python data/train-data.py
 ```

+When you see low confidence matches, update known categories in
+* `data/training-categories.json`
+* `finance_buddy/classification.py` > `ExpenseCategory`
+* Avoid adding tranining data that would be considered personal

 This dataset is what is used to guess the categories for the transactions when the program is ran.
 In the future, other resources may be leveraged: